-The standardized Rhine-Neckar regional plan, which has been legally binding since 2014, forms the basis for the spatial development of the metropolitan region.
-In view of the increasing demand for commercial space due to company expansions, new settlements and relocations, the Rhine-Neckar Regional Association initiated the 1st amendment to the plan chapter "Commercial development areas".
+Further development of commercial development areas in the Rhine-Neckar regional plan the plan chapter "Commercial development areas".
 A preliminary regional commercial space study, prepared by CIMA Beratung + Management GmbH in consultation with local authorities and chambers of industry and commerce, provided important findings for this.
 It analyzed economic structural conditions, regional commercial space requirements and existing potential.
 A key result was the differentiation of regionally important commercial focal points into "priority areas for industry and logistics" and "priority areas for services and commerce".
 These priority areas serve as a control instrument for regional planning by offering planning and investment security and at the same time excluding competing uses.
 The revision of the priority areas has increased the total area of commercial priority areas in the regional plan by approx. 235 hectares to around 2,025 hectares.
 The 1st amendment to the regional plan is currently being reviewed by the Baden-Württemberg Ministry for Regional Development and Housing and the approval process is expected to be completed in 2025.